 What about the viscous terms: where do they play an important role?

-Which terms are non-zero at the wall? (you can easily show that with paper and pen).
+Use the Taylor expansion for the fluctuating terms and show analytically, which terms are non-zero at the wall.
+Compare with the DNS results and explain derivations.

 So far we have looked at the \bar{v}1 -momentum equation.
 The database corresponds to a two-dimensional flow.
 Now let's think of the forces as vectors.
-The gradient of the normal stresses in the x_1-x_2 plane represent the force vector (see Eq.
+The gradient of the normal stresses in the x_1-x_2 plane represents the force vector (see Eq.
 P.1)